onecodex/chrononaut/docs/index.rst

 -----------------------
 By default, Chrononaut will automatically version

-In the above example, we do not want to retain past user passwords in our history table, so we add ``password`` to the model's ``__version_hidden__`` property.
+In the above example, we do not want to retain past user passwords in our history table, so we add ``password`` to the model's ``__chrononaut_hidden__`` property.
 Changes to a user's password will now result in a new model version and creation of a history record, but the automatically generated ``appuser_history`` table will not have a ``password`` field and will only note that a hidden column was changed in its ``change_info`` JSON column.

-Similarly, Chrononaut's ``__version_untracked__`` property allows us to specify that we do not want to track a field at all.
+Similarly, Chrononaut's ``__chrononaut_untracked__`` property allows us to specify that we do not want to track a field at all.
 This is useful for changes that are regularly incremented, toggled, or otherwise changed but do not need to be tracked.
 A good example would be a ``starred`` property on an object or other UI state that might be persisted to the database between application sessions.

 Migrations
 ----------
 Chrononaut automatically generates a SQLAlchemy model (and corresponding table) for each :class:`Versioned` mixin.
 By default, this table is named ``tablename_history`` where ``tablename`` is the name of the table for the model.
-A custom table name may be specified by using the ``__version_tablename__`` property in the model.
+A custom table name may be specified by using the ``__chrononaut_tablename__`` property in the model.

 In order to use Chrononaut, it's important to keep your ``*_history`` tables in sync with your main tables.
 We recommend using `Alembic`_ for migrations which should automatically generate the ``*_history`` tables when you first add the :class:`Versioned` mixins and subsequent updates to your models.